Michelle Yeoh: 2020s: Critical resurgence

 In May 2024, Yeoh was cast in a lead role as a replicant alongside Hunter Schafer in the Amazon science-fiction television series Blade Runner 2099.
 She will also star as human scientist Dr. Karina Mogue in Avatar 4, set to release on 21 December 2029 and Avatar 5, set to release on 19 December 2031.

-In Nov 2025, The Berlin International Film Festival announced it will award the 2026 Honorary Golden Bear to Yeoh in recognition of her outstanding achievements in film and cinema.
+In February 2026, The Berlin International Film Festival awarded the 2026 Honorary Golden Bear to Yeoh in recognition of her outstanding achievements in film and cinema.
+In October 2026, Yeoh will be honored with The Asian Filmmaker of the Year award at the 31st Busan International Film Festival.